Soil thermal properties: Remote sensing

 Remote sensing from satellites, aircraft has greatly enhanced how the variation in soil thermal properties can be identified and utilized to benefit many aspects of human endeavor.
 While remote sensing of reflected light from surfaces does indicate thermal response of the topmost layers of soil (a few molecular layers thick), it is thermal infrared wavelength that provides energy variations extending to varying shallow depths below the ground surface which is of most interest.
 A thermal sensor can detect variations to heat transfers into and out of near surface layers because of external heating by the thermal processes of conduction, convection, and radiation.
 Microwave remote sensing from satellites has also proven useful as it has an advantage over TIR of not being effected by cloud cover.

 The various methods of measuring soil thermal properties have been utilized to assist in diverse fields such as; the expansion and contraction of construction materials especially in freezing soils, longevity and efficiency of gas pipes or electrical cables buried in the ground, energy conservation schemes, in agriculture for timing of planting to ensure optimum seedling emergence and crop growth, measuring greenhouse gas emissions as heat effects the liberation of carbon dioxide from soil.
 Soil thermal properties are also becoming important in areas of environmental science such as determining water movement in radioactive waste and in locating buried land mines.

 Uses

-The thermal inertia of the soil enables the ground to be used for underground thermal energy storage.
+The thermal effusivity of soil enables the ground to be used for underground thermal energy storage.
 Solar energy can be recycled from summer to winter by using the ground as a long term store of heat energy before being retrieved by ground source heat pumps in winter.

-Changes in the amount of dissolved organic carbon and soil organic carbon within soil can effect its ability to respirate, either increasing or decreasing the soils carbon uptake.
+Changes in the amount of dissolved organic carbon and soil organic carbon within the soil can affect its ability to respirate, either increasing or decreasing the soil's carbon uptake.

 Furthermore, MCS design criteria for shallow loop ground source heat pumps require an accurate in situ thermal conductivity reading.
-This can be done by using the above-mentioned thermal heat probe to accurately determine soil thermal conductivity across the site.
+This can be done by using the above-mentioned thermal heat probe to determine soil thermal conductivity across the site accurately.